is wild rice healthy-what is rice?

 Essentially rice is a product of the monocot plants Onyza sativa and Onyza glaberrrima.
 Although you may or may not be familiar with all or some of the varieties they are essentially from Africa and Asia.

-African rice has a long and glorious history, it is better at enduring variations in water deepness, iron toxicity, infertile soils, and human neglect.
+has a long and glorious history, it is better at enduring variations in water deepness, iron toxicity, infertile soils, and human neglect.
 African rice has small pear-shaped grains and red bran and olive-to-black seed coat, horizontal panicles, and short, rounded ligules.

 Asian type rice on the other hand, is easy to genetically modify and is the one that is most used in Europe and around the Americas.